Skip to main content

 xnew(MyFirstComponent);

-function MyFirstComponent(self) {
+function MyFirstComponent(unit) {

 // Create a simple paragraph element